gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 ObservingThing is a placeholder for collections of entities, instruments, algorithms and process chains.
 For example, an Instrument component contains characteristics assigned to that instrument, such as its model and mounted platform.

 ##Linked Data
-[Linked Data](https://en.wikipedia.org/wiki/Linked_data) is an approach to identifying things, relations, and concepts with a HTTP URL URI.
-Computers may then evaluate and interpret such an URL for meaning, context, and associated data.
+[Linked Data](https://en.wikipedia.org/wiki/Linked_data) is an approach to identifying things, relations, and concepts with HTTP URL URIs.
+Computers may then evaluate and interpret such URLs for meaning, context, and associated data.
 The URLs or hyper-links create a network of machine-interpretable data across different documents and HTTP services.

 It's analogous to what we do as humans when we evaluate a web-page link in a document and decide whether to follow the link to get more context or related information about a topic.
 For example, the following 15 minute video provides more context about linked data: